 Karate Classes In Greenwich

-Karate is a Japanese martial art whose actual physical elements seek the continuing development of protective and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round improvement of the individual.
-This is facilitated by way of the discipline and persistent effort required in training.
+Karate is described as a Japanese martial-art whose actual physical elements seek the development of defensive and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects concentration on the over-all development of the individual.
+This is helped through the discipline and persistent effort required in training.

 Good for self defence, physical fitness, and discipline, it’s actually a highly popular and effective martial arts program dating back to feudal Japanese martial traditions.
 It’s easy to master and safe.
 It comes with a fantastic historical background and is an extremely worthwhile activity.

 Our Karate classes in Greenwich are designed for all types of people, usually one of these three: Individuals who wish to practice a new martial art or sports activity that keeps them physically fit Those who are serious about learning Karate & People that would like to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (Greenwich ) – Our Karate Classes in Greenwich

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)